-In general, if you are Latin American, North American, or European you will not need it.
-If you are a Mercosur citizen, all members can enter Peru just by carrying their ID or with a valid passport.
+In general, if you are a Latin American, North American, or European citizen, you will not need a tourist visa.
+Mercosur citizens can enter Peru by showing only their ID card or a valid passport.

 RELATED: